4ms/stm32mp1-baremetal/bootloaders/mp1-boot/README.md

 widths, we can set our own transfer protocol rates.
 NOR Flash at 100MHz clock, 4-bit wide data path would take about 20ms to transfer a 1MB application image.

 All-in-all, a decent sized application can be running in under 100ms.
-This is vast improvement on default U-Boot settings, which takes about 7 seconds (this can be improved, using Falcon boot and other techniques).

 ### Project status